Quitting social media? Are you serious?

 Try and hang out with your friends the old, fashioned way.
 I mean, gather and go to a bar, or have dinner at a nice restaurant.
 Do something together.
 You might not get likes, but you will definitely like spending time with them.

 Techniques For Quitting Social Media

-These are some techniques I followed to get rid of social media, avoiding all related distractions.
+These are some techniques I followed to get rid of social media, step by step.

 Remove Social Media Apps From Your Phone

 The first step is removing all social network Apps from your smartphone.
 Be ruthless and merciless.
 Facebook, Twitter, Instagram, Pinterest… you name them.
 Remember that Youtube is a social network too.